OpenMDAO/POEMs/POEM_081.md

         strings giving the names of the reports to run. prob_options : dict or None
-        Remaining named args for problem that are converted to options. inputs : list of str or tuple or None
+        Remaining named args for problem that are converted to options. inputs : list of str or tuple
         List of desired inputs to subproblem.
 If an element is a str, then it should be the var name in its promoted name.
-If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)].
-        If None, then it will automatically use all inputs in the model. outputs : list of str or tuple or None
+If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)]. outputs : list of str or tuple
         List of desired outputs from subproblem.
 If an element is a str, then it should be the var name in its promoted name.
 If it is a tuple, then the first element should be the promoted name, and the second element should be the var name you wish to refer to it by within the subproblem [e.g. (prom_name, var_name)].
-        If None, then it will automatically use all outputs in the model.
     **kwargs : named args
         All remaining named args that become options for `SubproblemComp`.
     """